conduit

 );

 Sometimes, it's useful to send binary data (like audio or video) using Socket.io.
-The conduit
+The `conduit` operator supports this:

 import {from} from 'rxjs';